wiseman-timelord/stable-diffusion-webui-WT/README.md

 5. run as normal, and ignore any additional errors printed by the gradio interface, it just does that, but you will notice, that the cpu usage is now blowing guages when you generate your images, so it IS using by default 85% of the threads now.

 ### Notes:
+- Aocl Optimizatin is almost complete in version i have `install-torch-aocl.bat`, but there was complication....
 - If you are an AI programmer, backup the py files provided, and feed them into GPT, ask for 1 improvement/optimization at a time towards your specific processor, and then test, fall back to working versions, start simple.
 - Torch could theoretically be made opencl/vulkan, and if I can use vulkan for torch, then it would be possible to use vulkan for amd and nvidia, and streamlines the scripts.
 Just have options Cpu and Vulkan, got to test it first.